 Compared to Command R+, Command A delivers better throughput, stronger tool-use reliability, and more coherent coordination across multi-step agent workflows.
 These are not marginal improvements — they are the difference between an agent that completes a plan and one that stalls partway through.

-The open-weights license (Apache 2.0 compatible) means the model weights are downloadable.
-You can run Command A on your own GPU cluster, on bare-metal, or inside an air-gapped data center.
-No data leaves your environment unless you choose the managed API path.
+The open-weights license means the model weights are downloadable.
+You can run Command A on your own GPU cluster, bare metal, or an isolated data center.
+That can keep model prompts and outputs inside the model environment; connected provider calls and the rest of the application data flow remain separate.

 Why Command A is uniquely suited for enterprise infrastructure